Fish Creek (Saskatchewan)

-Fish Creek is a tributary of the South Saskatchewan River in Saskatchewan, Canada, north-east of Saskatoon.
+Fish Creek is a tributary of the South Saskatchewan River in the Canadian province of Saskatchewan, north-east of Saskatoon.
 From its source near Aberdeen it flows north-east until it turns north to enter the South Saskatchewan River.

 It is notable as the site of the Battle of Tourond's Coulee/Fish Creek during the North-West Rebellion of 1885 between General Frederick Middleton of the Canadian Militia and Gabriel Dumont, adjutant general of the Metis Provisional Government of Saskatchewan.
 The area is part of the aspen parkland biome.